Numerical analysis of a non-clamped dynamic thermoviscoelastic contact problem

-In this paper we deal with a dynamic contact of a viscoelastic body with a foundation involving thermal effect.
-The contact is frictional and the friction law is modelled by a nonmonotone relation between the tangential velocity and the tangential stress.
-The nonmonotone character of friction law introduces one of main difficulties to the model.
-Despite the above issue, we provide the numerical analysis of the problem based on the fully discrete scheme.
-The main result consists in the estimate of the error between the discrete and the exact solution.
-We show that the error estimate is linear with respect to the temporal and the spatial discretization parameters in the case when the spatial discretization is based on the first order Finite Element Method.
-We also carry out the computer simulations that illustrate and validate the linear rate of convergence with respect to the discretization parameters.
+The non-monotone character of the friction law introduces one of the main difficulties in our model.
+Despite this issue, we provide a numerical analysis of the problem based on the fully discrete scheme.
+The main result consists of the estimate of the error between the discrete and the exact solution.
+We show that the error estimate is linear with respect to the temporal and spatial discretization parameters in the case where the spatial discretization is based on the first-order FEM.
+We also present results from numerical simulations that illustrate and validate the linear rate of convergence with respect to the discretization parameters.

-The paper provides the generalization of the result obtained in \cite{BDS}.
-In contrast to the model studied there, we deal with the non-clamped body, which introduces another difficulty to the problem.
-Moreover, our result is obtained without additional smallness assumptions on the data of the problem, which was the case in \cite{BDS}.
-It was possible due to arguments contained in Corrolary \ref{Erhilng_Gamma}.
+This paper provides a generalization of the result obtained in \cite{BDS}.
+In contrast to the model studied there, we deal with the non-clamped body, which introduces additional difficulty to the problem.
+Furthermore, our results are obtained without smallness assumptions, which are required in \cite{BDS}.
+These advances are possible due to the arguments contained in Corollary \ref{Erhilng_Gamma}.

-The rest of the paper is organized as follows.
-In Section \ref{Preliminaries} we introduce some preliminary materials to be used in the rest of the paper.
+The remainder of the paper is organized as follows.
+In Section \ref{Preliminaries} we introduce some preliminary material.
 In Section \ref{Mechanical_problem_and_variational_formulation} we formulate the mathematical model of the dynamic thermoviscoelastic contact problem and present its variational formulation.
-The main results concerning the error estimates for the fully discrete numerical scheme is presented in Section \ref{SecError}.
-Finally, in Section \ref{SecNum}, we present numerical results in simulations of a two dimensional contact problem, and provide numerical evidence of optimal order convergence for the linear elements.
+The main results on the error estimates for the fully discrete numerical scheme are presented in Section \ref{SecError}.
+Finally, in Section \ref{SecNum}, we present numerical simulations of a two- and three-dimensional contact problem and provide numerical evidence of optimal order convergence for the linear finite elements.